 The World Health Organisation (WHO) estimates that air pollution was responsible for 1 in 8 of the total number of deaths worldwide in 2012.

-This project aims to develop models and techniques that will afford significantly improved monitoring and communication of the pollution level in cities without the need to significantly invest in monitoring equipment.
-It will explore how NO2 relate to PM10/2.5 and how can other indicators in cities be used to evaluate air quality.
-This would afford to redirect people to areas with a reduced concentration of pollution and afford the passengers to select their best routes.
+Rohit’s project aims to develop models and techniques that improve how we monitor and communicate air pollution levels in cities.
+This new approach should be achievable without the need to significantly invest in monitoring equipment.
+The project will explore how nitrogen dioxide relates to particulates (PM10/2.5).
+It will also explore how can other indicators in cities can be used to evaluate air quality.
+The aim is to allow people to avoid high concentrations of pollution.

-Unlike previous models which encode only data related to spatial locations, the project goes beyond the current state of the art and has novelty in the development and validation of statistical models and deep learning algorithms to capture the spatiotemporal dependency for detection, estimation and multistep short-term prediction of air pollution concentration and the inference of particulate levels.
-In this project, we will identify and incorporate other types of data provided by “social sensors”, e.g. people equipped with mobile wearable sensors such as Flow sensors from Plume labs.
+We will also identify and incorporate other types of data provided by “social sensors”, e.g. people equipped with mobile wearable sensors such as Flow sensors from Plume labs.
 The project will develop methods both for people-centric and environment-centric applications.
 The sensor node can be on a mobile app, such as a cell phone but can also be on a vehicle platform.
 The research will focus on the development of the workflow to integrate DAFNI with live DEFRA and IoT sensor data novel algorithms in the context of three particular drivers.

 The research will explore the development of scalable approaches for big data management.
 Compressed sensing methods will be adopted that allow for sampling and retaining only the most informative data.

-For more updates follow me on Twitter @rcrohit7
+For more updates follow Rohit on Twitter @rcrohit7